llogiq/llogiq.github.io/_posts/2015-10-05-safety-freedom.md

 that no two parts of the code can change a state within the same scope, whether concurrently or serially (it also ensures that no code can mutate it while another one is looking at it).
-This is sometimes just a bit cumbersome becauuse of course the checks are imprecise, but mostly you don't notice it at all until it politely tells you when you're doing something stupid.
+This is sometimes just a bit cumbersome becauuse of course the checks are sometimes overbroad, but mostly you don't notice it at all until it politely tells you when you're doing something stupid.

 Some parts of the standard library purposefully cut holes into that safety blanket to let low-level things go fast, yet supply a safe interface on top of